windowsair/wireless-esp8266-dap/README.md

 1. Get ESP8266 RTOS Software Development Kit

-    The SDK is already included in the project, please use it for subsequent operations.
+    The SDK is already included in the project.
+Please don't use other versions of the SDK.

 2. Build & Flash